Mbed-TLS/mbedtls/docs/architecture/psa-crypto-implementation-structure.md

     3. Generate or copy the key material into the key slot.
 This entails the allocation of the buffer to store the key material.
     4. Call psa_finish_key_creation() that mostly saves persistent keys into persistent storage.

-In case of any error occuring at step 3 or 4, psa_fail_key_creation() is called.
+In case of any error occurring at step 3 or 4, psa_fail_key_creation() is called.
 It wipes and cleans the slot especially the key material: reset to zero of the RAM memory that contained the key material, free the allocated buffer.

 ## Mbed TLS PSA Cryptography API implementation drivers